 The Fibonacci Sequence: Math For the Non-Math Brain

 I'm treading on dangerous ground, here, being a bona fide non-math person.
-How dare I have the audacity to try to explain anything remotely math-related?
+How dare I have the audacity to try and explain anything remotely math-related?

-That is exactly why I'm "going there."
-Because my own focus and orientation is so exclusively word-and-language driven, that I have always struggled with math concepts.
+Well, that is exactly why I'm "going there."
+Because my own talents are so exclusively word-and-language driven, I have always struggled with math concepts.
 It is a very difficult subject for me, and I do not understand much of what is presented.

 However, I feel that qualifies me to take something I finally did manage to understand, and put it into terms that are easier (for me, at least) to understand.
-Mind you, I'm not going to attempt any explorations of advanced mathematics; only to re-phrase basic concepts for the language-and-word oriented people like me.
+Mind you, I'm not going to attempt any explorations or explanations of advanced mathematics; my only aim is to re-phrase the basic concept of the Fibonacci Sequence for the language and word oriented people like me.

 I'd never even heard the term "Fibonacci Sequence" until I watched the movie, "The Da Vinci Code."
-Early on in the action, while Professor Robert Langdon (Tom Hanks) is trying to assist in figuring out the murder of the man he's been called in to assist, a series of numbers is discovered.
-After some pondering, the Prof announces, "It's a Fibonacci Sequence."
+Early on in the action, while Professor Robert Langdon (Tom Hanks) is trying to figure out the murder of the man he's been called in to assist, a series of numbers is discovered.
+After some pondering, the Professor exclaims, "It's a Fibonacci Sequence!"

 "A whaaaatt???"
 My brain asked.
 I shrugged it off at the time, and continued watching the movie, but in the years since, the term has come up a few more times, so I decided to investigate.

-My husband is the math person in the family--he even wrote a math text years back.
-Even he had a tough time getting this one through my thick head.
+My husband is the math person in the family; he even wrote a math text years back.
+Yet even he had a tough time getting this one through my thick head.
 We went around and around, and when I finally understood, my reaction was, "Well, of course..no wonder it's confusing..the words explaining the concept are wrong!"

 Supposedly (although you could not prove it by me), this sequence of numbering lies at the heart of all math.
 I don't understand how, and I'm not going to try and explain it further than that.
 I'm merely going to tell you how to understand getting to each "next number" in the series.

-First of all, the series, or sequence, is infinite--it can go on and on as long as you have paper to write; computer memory to compute or sand and sticks to draw with.
-Once I 'got it,' I can see that it is simple enough for the average 2nd or 3rd grader to grasp.
-(I guess I'm not smarter than a 3rd grader where math is concerned.)
+First of all, the series, or sequence, is infinite.
+It can go on and on as long as you have paper to write; computer memory to compute; or sand and sticks to draw with.
+Once I 'got it,' I wa able to see that it is simple enough for the average 2nd or 3rd grader to grasp.
+I guess I'm not smarter than a 3rd grader where math is concerned.

 That's the very start of this sequence.
-The next number, still missing, is found by removing the left-most numeral, in this case, the zero, and adding together the remaining two numbers:
+The next number, still missing, is found by removing or ignoring the left-most numeral, in this case, the zero, and adding together the remaining two numbers:

 1 + 1 = 2; drop off the left-most "1" and add: 1 + 2 = 3; drop off the "1" and add: 2 + 3 = 5.